Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Free from dairy or eggs but just as flavorful and creamy as the original version, this vegan ranch dressing recipe is a better-for-you dip perfect for drizzling over salads, serving with veggies, or even using as a marinade.
-We even paired it with a snack platter for a snack or appetizer that’s just waiting to be served at all your summer BBQs, pitch-ins, and more!
-Nut free option.
+This Vegan Ranch Dressing is a better-for-you dip perfect for drizzling over salads, serving with veggies, or even using as a marinade.
+We’ve paired it with a snack platter for an appetizer that’s just waiting to be served at all your summer BBQs, pitch-ins, and more!
+Nut-free option.

 Why We’re Raving About Ranch